 As many of these sources point out, 2014 was a record-breaking year for data breaches, renewing the focus on the need for better methods for both preventing and responding to the (inevitable) data breach.
 This 60-minute webinar training from Bank Info Security discusses “The Changing Landscape of Data Breaches & Consumer Protection in 2015.”
 The full webinar will be available on-demand soon.

-Experian, itself subjected to the perils of the aftermath of a data breach, has released its second annual Data Breach Industry Forecast for 2015.
-The report provides an overview of data breach trends and the outlook for 2015, and also emphasizes the need for companies to have a data breach response plan.
+Experian itself was subjected to the perils of the aftermath of a data breach, and it has released its fifth annual Data Breach Industry Forecast for 2018.
+The report provides an overview of data breach trends and the outlook for 2018 while emphasizing the need for companies to have a data breach response plan.

 Holland & Knight takes a look at “How Recent Data Breaches are Changing the Face of Cybersecurity for the Private Sector.”

 We at Digital Guardian regularly cover the topic of data breaches and provide insights on both preventing and responding to a data breach.
 In this expert roundup, we ask 30 data security experts to share the most important next step you should take following a data breach.
 In another roundup, we asked 27 data security experts for their insights on the most cost-effective ways startups can protect themselves from data breaches.
+To help your employees with cyber awareness, we also created a Cybersecurity Awareness Kit.
 Be sure to follow our blog for updates on the latest data security information, research, and discussions, and visit our resources section for analyst reports, case studies, data sheets, and other resources on data breach prevention and data security.